By: Rica Fulton

 The Price BLM Field Office who conducted the Environmental Impact Statement found the project would cause harm to the area.
 However, in an attempt to rush permitting prior to the incoming administration, the project was transitioned over to the Vernal BLM Office where DOI appointees could take control and any negative impacts were promptly ignored.

-However, the bedrock environmental law, the national Environmental Policy Act (NEPA) mandates that the public have time to comment on these decisions.
+However, the bedrock environmental law, the National Environmental Policy Act (NEPA) mandates that the public have time to comment on these decisions.
 By rushing the leases for Twin Bridges and their partner, the agency neglected to open up a public comment period.
 The agency also failed to take into account the impacts of climate change in their EIS, which has also been found in federal court to have broken the law.
 Senators and environmental groups alike say these actions break the law and blatantly work around existing processes to rush the project.

-Of note, the BLM Resource Management Plan for the area prohibits any surface disturbing actions between March 1- October 30th to protect the endangered Mexican Spotted Owl, and Twin Bridges has agreed to these terms prior to leasing the parcels.
-However, the infrastructure, regardless of when it’s built and operated, will have immense impact on the sensitive landscape.
+Of note, the BLM Resource Management Plan for the area prohibits any surface disturbing actions between March 1- October 30th to protect the endangered Mexican Spotted Owl, and Twin Bridges have agreed to these terms prior to leasing the parcels.
+However, the infrastructure, regardless of when it’s built and operated, will have an immense impact on the sensitive landscape.

 Great work is being accomplished by environmental groups such as Southern Utah Wilderness Alliance (SUWA) who filed a lawsuit against the DOI on December 14th.
 The judge saw the irregularities by the DOI and has halted construction that was slated to begin last week.
 The judge has enjoined all activities until January 6th when a subsequent hearing took place.
 In a blow to wilderness, the judges decision came down rejecting arguments to stop the project.